chipster/chipster-openshift/shibboleth_tutorial.md

 We need a private key and its certificate to sign our authentication messages to the IdP and decrypt information we get from it.
 Luckily a self-signed certificate is enough, so we can simply generate these.
 We are going to generate the key in the container and then copy it to your laptop.

 The first parameter is the hostname of the service, for which SERVICE_URL works fine.
 The second parameter is the entityID of your service.
 Basically you can invent any unique string for it, but SERVICE_URL is a good choice.
 We need some place with write permissions to save the keys for a minute.
 We'll use /tmp now, because there we have write permissions.
 The permissions don't allow the shib-keygen to change the permissions and group of the key files, but that doesn't matter, because you can do it later on your own machine.
-There should be a ´oc cp´ command for copying files, but for some reason it didn't do anything (´oc cp shibboleth:/tmp/sp-cert.pem ~/secure/sp-cert.pem´), so I used ´oc rsh´ instead.
+There should be a `oc cp` command for copying files, but for some reason it didn't do anything (`oc cp shibboleth:/tmp/sp-cert.pem ~/secure/sp-cert.pem`), so I used `oc rsh` instead.

 Store the private key sp-cert.pem in a such place on your computer that you don't accidentally  make it public (for example by pushing it to a code repo).
-I'll use the dir ´~/secure/´ in these exapmles.
-The second file, ´sp-cert.pem´ will be public anyway, but let's keep it in the same directory, because we are going to use them together.
+I'll use the dir `~/secure/` in these exapmles.
+The second file, `sp-cert.pem` will be public anyway, but let's keep it in the same directory, because we are going to use them together.

 ```bash
 oc rsh dc/shibboleth shib-keygen -h SERVICE_URL -y 3 -e SERVICE_URL -o /tmp